robOcity/ai-course/resources/resources-students.md

 * [Talking Machines](https://www.thetalkingmachines.com/) - A view into cutting edge research in the world of AI and machine learning.

-* [Data Science at Home](https://podcast.datascienceathome.com/) - Concepts in AI and machine learning explained and applications illustrated.

 * [Partially Derivative](http://partiallyderivative.com/) - "Partially Derivative is a podcast about data science in the world around us" including a number of episodes on AI.

+* [Talk Python to Me](https://talkpython.fm/) - Interviews with developers in the Python space about their projects and technology choices behind them.